Outbound & Lead Gen

 Which tool has better landing pages?

 MailerLite includes a landing page builder with its free plan, making it the stronger choice for landing pages at low cost.
 MailerLite also includes a simple website builder.
-Brevo's landing page builder is available on Business plan and above, which starts at $18/month.
+Brevo's landing page builder starts on Standard at $18/month.
 For budget-focused agencies, MailerLite's included landing pages are a meaningful advantage.

 Does Brevo have a CRM?